-The supply pressure at the inlet to the burner shall not be less than that required for the maximum required continuous output from the burner and NOT more than 300 mbar.
+The supply pressure at the inlet to the burner shall not be less than that required for the maximum required continuous output from the burner and NOT more than 300 mbar (250mbar for DN125 valves).
 Fuel gas pressure requirements are presented in the Burner Specification Sheet (Technical Specification Page C.2).